rscoones/MockServer/docs/plugins.md

 #Plugins
 ##How to
-Coming soon... (or just look at UI)
+Docs coming soon... (or just look at UI)